Communication Management (COMM)

 This course provides an examination of the critical thinking processes and models of decision making and problem solving.
 The suitability, usage, and effectiveness of critical thinking models in achieving positive organizational outcomes are emphasized.
 Faculty and student perspectives and experiences, along with case studies, demonstrate applications of the critical thinking and problem solving processes within various communication settings and specialties.

-COMM 4050 Communication and Society: Theories and Applicaitons (4 Credits)
+COMM 4050 Communication and Society: Theories and Applications (4 Credits)

 COMM 4140 Marketing Strategy and Process (4 Credits)

-COMM 4144 Public Relations Principles and Process (4 Credits)
+COMM 4144 Public Relations Strategies and Process (4 Credits)

 In a complex global environment, business, government, nonprofit, and other organizations require professional public relations practitioners who can effectively develop two-way relationships with constituents/publics to enable strategic and effective communication processes.
 This course explores the essential components of public relations through an examination of the profession, its publics, and effective processes.
-Areas studied include the nature and history of public relations; applying theories; use of strategy; the value of relationship development; an overview of the range of communication tactics; the evolving role of digital communications and social media; and the importance of ethics and transparency.
+Areas studied include the nature and history of public relations; applying theories; use of strategy; the value of relationship development; an overview of the range of PR tactics; the evolving role of digital communications and social media to PR; and the importance of ethics and transparency in PR practice.

 COMM 4145 Public Relations Writing and Tactics (4 Credits)